+• YOUR NETWORK PHYSICIAN OR HOSPITAL MUST PRECERTIFY HOSPITAL OR SKILLED NURSING FACILITY STAYS AND FOR CONCURRENT REVIEW (FOR DAYS BEYOND THE PLAN'S INITIAL APPROVAL) FOR IN-NETWORK FACILITY CARE; YOU MUST PRECERTIFY HOSPITAL OR SKILLED NURSING FACILITY STAYS AND FOR CONCURRENT REVIEW FOR OUT-OF-NETWORK FACILITY CARE; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY FOR OUT-OF-NETWORK FACILITY CARE.
+Please refer to the precertification information shown in Section 3 to confirm which services require precertification.

-Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
+Benefit Description You Pay Note: The calendar year deductible applies ONL Y when we say below: "(calendar year deductible applies)".
+Inpatient hospital Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets In-network: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Out-of-network: \$300 copayment for each hospital stay and 25% of the covered charges Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 If the hospital only has private rooms, we base our payment on the average semiprivate rate of the most comparable hospital in the area.
-In-network: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Out-of-network: \$300 copayment for each hospital stay and 25% of the covered charges

-Benefit Description You Pay Inpatient hospital (cont.)
 Note: An overnight stay in a hospital does not always mean you are admitted as an inpatient.
 You are considered an inpatient the day your physician formally admits you to a hospital with a doctor's order.
 Whether you are an inpatient or outpatient affects your out-of-pocket expenses.
 Always ask if you are an inpatient or outpatient at the hospital.
-In-network: \$100 copayment for each hospital stay (copayment waived for a maternity stay) Out-of-network: \$300 copayment for each hospital stay and 25% of the covered charges Other hospital services and supplies, such as: • Operating, recovery, maternity, and other treatment rooms Rehabilitative services Prescribed drugs and medicines Diagnostic laboratory tests and X-rays • Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services Note: Take-home medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
-Note: Colostomy and ostomy supplies are covered under Section 5(a), Durable medical equipment.
-Note: Take-home prescription drugs and medicines are covered under Section 5(f).
-Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
+Observation stays for more than 24 hours requires prior approval.
+See Section 3 for additional details on prior approval.
+Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Rehabilitative services Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the anesthesiologist bills, we pay Anesthesia benefits.
-If preadmission testing is performed in the hospital as inpatient then we pay pre-admission tests at the same coinsurance rate as inpatient miscellaneous charges.
-Not covered: All charges • Any part of a hospital admission that is not medically necessary (see definition in Section 10), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for other medically necessary services and supplies you received other than room and board and in-hospital physician care at the inpatient level. • Hospital charges for non-covered surgery • Custodial care (see definition in Section 10) even when provided in a hospital • Non-covered facilities, such as nursing homes, rest homes, convalescent homes, facilities for the aged, and schools
+If preadmission testing is performed in the hospital as inpatient then we pay pre-admission tests at the same coinsurance rate as inpatient miscellaneous charges, unless billed by the facility.
+Not covered: All charges

+Inpatient hospital - continued on next page